calvin-mcd/Eightu/README.md

 These are stagger & ortho pcbs for the Eightu by @obobobobo!
 Eightu is a 13.25u 40% keyboard.
 It features an island spacebar with 8u spacebar support (and many different bottom row options), usbc daughterboard, arrow cluster, 7degree typing angle, tadpole mount, m4 screws and big bezels.

+Please beware!!!
+The staggered pcb has been fully tested and is working.
+The ortho version has not been fully tested.

 ## Layout

 - Stagger